Kentmere Reservoir: Authorised works

-The bill became an act of Parliament when Queen Victoria signed it on 21 July 1845.
+The bill became an act of Parliament, the Kendal Reservoirs Act 1845 (8 & 9 Vict. c. cxl) on 21 July 1845.
 It authorised the building of Kentmere Head reservoir, with a capacity of 44 e6cuft impounded by an earth dam which was 57 ft high.
 It collected water from an area of 1330 acre, which was relatively small, but the rainfall was high.
 It was situated in a region where there was a good supply of rock and boulder clay for the construction.
 The second reservoir was to be Skeggles Water, where a 26 ft high dam would impound 85 e6cuft.
 It would gather water from an area of 1260 acre, and would have had the largest surface area of the reservoirs, at 180 acre, as opposed to just 40 acre for Kentmere Head.
 Three separate dams would have been built, and this reservoir was favoured by Bateman, because he thought it would cost the least, and would provide a similar yield to Kentmere Head.
 However, his estimates were wildly inaccurate, as was his prediction of the available rainfall.

 On Bannisdale, Bateman proposed a lower and an upper reservoir, as to create a single reservoir would have required a dam with a height of 130 ft, which was too ambitious for the time.
 The lower reservoir required a dam with a height of 64 ft to impound 84 e6cuft, with the dam located below Dryhowe Bridge.
-The upper dam was to be located half way up the valley, would have been slightly lower at 60 ft, but would have had more capacity, holding 140 e6cuft of water.
+The upper dam was to be located halfway up the valley, would have been slightly lower at 60 ft, but would have had more capacity, holding 140 e6cuft of water.
 The fifth reservoir authorised was in Longsleddale, with a 74 ft high dam located just above Sadgill farm.
 With a capacity of 67 e6cuft, it would have flooded most of the upper valley, with a water level at around 750 ft above ordnance datum.